tosin2013/disconnected-openshift/rhcos/README.md

 # Red Hat CoreOS

-> Cloud platform guidance is omitted - if you're doing disconnected deployments in the cloud and can't use the build-in AMIs/VMIs you have different kinds of problems I don't want any part of.
+> Cloud platform guidance is omitted - if you're doing disconnected deployments in the cloud and can't use the built-in AMIs/VMIs you have different kinds of problems I don't want any part of.

 One of the major things you'll need to deploy OpenShift in a disconnected environment are the RHCOS boot/install assets.